Maine Coon Cat Depression: Signs, Causes & How To Help Your Cat

 - Anxiety

-Tip: Sudden change in habits warrants vet checks.
+Tip: A sudden change in habits warrants vet checks.

 7. Weight Loss Or Physical Decline

-Cat losing weight unintentionally, with decreasing muscle tone, reluctance to jump or climb.
+Cat losing weight unintentionally, with decreasing muscle tone, and reluctance to jump or climb.

-Tip: Physical decline sometimes a result of poor self-care or reduced movement.
+Tip: Physical decline can sometimes be a result of poor self-care or reduced movement.

 8. Vocal Changes Or Lack Thereof